georgia-tech-db/evadb/docs/source/overview/getting-started.rst

 Copy the following Python program to a file called `run_evadb.py`.

 The program runs a SQL query for listing all the built-in functions in EvaDB.
 It consists of importing and connecting to EvaDB, and then running the query.
+The query's result is returned as a Dataframe.

 .. code-block:: python